david-cortes/cmfrec/README.md

 * Can fit the usual explicit-feedback model as well as the implicit-feedback model with weighted binary entries (see [3]).
 * For the explicit-feedback model, can automatically add implicit features (created from the same "X" data).
 * Can be used for cold-start recommendations (when using side information).
+* Can be compiled for single and double precision (`float32` and `float64`) - the Python package comes with both versions.
-* Supports user and item biases in the explicit-feedback models (these are not just pre-estimated beforehand as in other software).
+* Supports user and item biases (these are not just pre-estimated beforehand as in other software).
 * Can fit models with non-negativity constraints on the factors and/or with L1 regularization.
 * Provides an API for top-N recommended lists and for calculating latent factors from new data.
 * Can work with both sparse and dense matrices for each input (e.g. can also be used as a general missing-value imputer for 2-d data), and can work efficiently with a mix of dense and sparse inputs.
 * Can produce factorizations for variations of the problem such as sparse inputs with missing-as-zero instead of missing-as-unknown (e.g. when used for dimensionality reduction).
 * Can use either an alternating least-squares procedure (ALS) or a gradient-based procedure using an L-BFGS optimizer for the explicit-feedback models (the package bundles a modified version of [Okazaki's C implementation](https://github.com/chokkan/liblbfgs)).
 * For the ALS option, can use either the exact Cholesky method or the faster conjugate gradient method (see [4]).
+Can also use coordinate descent methods (when having non-negativity constraints or L1 regularization).
 * Can produce models with constant regularization or with dynamically-adjusted regularization as in [7].
 * Provides a content-based model and other models aimed at better cold-start recommendations.
 * Provides an intercepts-only "most-popular" model for non-personalized recommendations, which can be used as a benchmark as it uses the same hyperparameters as the other models.